sheeplinux/sheep/GUIDELINES.md

 ## Control structures

-Control structures like, `if`, `for` and `while` are written avoiding using extra new lines before keywords `then` or `do`.
+Control structures like `if`, `for` and `while` are written avoiding using extra new lines before keywords `then` or `do`.
 We use semicolon instead.

 For instance, we write

 ```
 if [ condition1 ]; then
 	cmd1
 elif [ condition2 ]; then
 	cmd2
 else
 	cmd3
 fi
 ```